 - I use my curiosity to drive my learning.

 As kids practice SEL skills regularly and build their EQ, they become more Curious, Courageous and Kind – universal character traits that research shows are highly predictive of high achievement and life satisfaction…i.e. Happy Grown-Ups.

-How do curiosity, courage and kindness work to make us better, healthier, happier humans?
+How does curiosity, courage and kindness work to make us better, healthier, happier humans?

 When our curiosity is piqued, our brain releases a chemical called dopamine that makes us feel good.
 Our hippocampus is also activated, which helps us form memories.
 That means curious kids remember more and want to learn more.
 Studies have also shown that when we express curiosity in others, we build closer relationships and are even perceived as more attractive by others.

 At its core, courage is the willingness to act in the face of fear, uncertainty and doubt.
 It is a cognitive ability that can be trained.
 Our campers practice staying emotionally present and mindful, especially during challenging situations.
 That way their actions reflect positive character traits rather than negative instincts, and they build grit at the same time.